Mike has a keen interest in aviation safety as his son is a 747-400 Captain for Atlas Air Cargo.

 The Maneuvering Characteristics Augmentation System (MCAS)

 Boeing was concerned the additional weight and bigger engines, changes the center of gravity of the airplane and under certain conditions it could stall.
-So, they designed what they thought would be a fail system that would take over at the instant the airplane started to stall and automatically push the nose down by moving the horizontal elevator down causing the tail to pitch up and the nose to move down.
-The system is designed to operate without any knowledge of the crew knowing that it is activated and to behave with the same flight characteristics as the 737-800 which they are familiar with.
+So, they designed what they thought would be a fail system that would take over at the instant the airplane started to stall and automatically push the nose down by moving the horizontal elevator down, causing the tail to pitch up and the nose to move down.
+The system is designed to operate without the crew knowing that it is activated and to behave with the same flight characteristics as the 737-800 that they are familiar with.

 The MCAS works on the input from two tiny wing like devices called Angle of Attack Sensors (AOS) mounted on both sides of the nose of the airplane.